Suicideboys: Early years and formation

-$crim was born Scott Anthony Arceneaux Jr. on April 11, 1989, in Marrero, Louisiana.
-Arceneaux originally was inspired by T-Pain and Kanye West to produce music, buying his first laptop which he used to start DJing with money gained from selling drugs.
-Arceneaux's passion for DJing extended when he started to attend Delgado Community College, where he was hired to DJ parties.
+Scott Anthony Arceneaux Jr. was born on April 11, 1989, in Marrero, Louisiana.
+Arceneaux originally was inspired by T-Pain and Lou Reed to produce music, buying his first laptop which he used to start DJing with money gained from selling drugs.
+Arceneaux’s passion for DJing extended when he started to attend Delgado Community College, where he was hired to DJ parties.
 He also worked selling used furniture, getting fired for his new hand tattoos after three years.

-Ruby da Cherry was born Aristos Norman Petrou on April 22, 1990, to an American mother and Greek Cypriot father Pavlos Petrou, a former association football head coach at Mount Carmel Academy who arrived in the country after obtaining an athletic scholarship to the University of New Orleans.
+Aristos Norman Petrou was born on April 22, 1990, to an American mother and Greek Cypriot father Pavlos Petrou, a former soccer head coach at Mount Carmel Academy who arrived in the country after obtaining an athletic scholarship to the University of New Orleans.
 Raised in Metairie, Louisiana, Petrou's interest in music began when he was seven, playing violin and then drums when he was ten, eventually joining bands in middle school.
 He worked at his father's restaurant as a waiter, a job he held until 2015.
-His experience with the punk rock scene continued as he joined the band Vapo-Rats as its drummer; however, disillusioned with the apathy his bandmates showed towards the future of the band, Petrou left in order to pursue a career in hip-hop with Arceneaux.
+His experience with the punk rock scene continued as he joined the band Vapo-Rats as its drummer; however, disillusioned with the apathy his bandmates showed towards the future of the band, Petrou left in order to pursue his career with Arceneaux.

-Arceneaux and Petrou are cousins, and as such shared a close relationship growing up.
-Realizing that both were interested in taking a musical career seriously, and both dissatisfied with the direction of their lives, the two formed Suicideboys, making a pact that if their musical career didn't work out, they would both commit suicide.
+Petrou and Arceneaux are first cousins and shared a close relationship since childhood.
+Realizing that both were interested in taking a musical career seriously, and both dissatisfied with the direction of their lives, the two formed Suicideboys, making a pact that if their musical career didn't work out, they would both kill themselves.
 Elaborating on this in an interview with Mass Appeal, Arceneaux states that "it was pretty much like cutting the hand, bleeding, and making a pact that there's no plan B, that if this doesn't happen by the time we're 30, I'm blowing my head off".

 Musical career

+2014–2017: Formation and popularity

 The duo's first project together, a three-track EP named Kill Yourself Part I: The $uicide $aga, was released in June 2014 on SoundCloud and Bandcamp, attracting attention for their collaboration with notable underground rapper Bones.
 In the following months, the duo released a further nine iterations of the Kill Yourself series.

 After a number of collaboration EPs with fellow underground artist Black Smurf, their first full-length project titled Gray/Grey was released on March 3, 2015.

 Suicideboys' underground breakthrough came with the release of 2015 EP $outh $ide $uicide, a collaboration with established South Florida rapper Pouya, which thrust the duo into the underground rap spotlight.
-As of March 2023, the track has over 160 million plays on the streaming platform Spotify alone.
 The duo's first foray onto the mainstream music charts came with the release of Radical $uicide in the summer of 2016.
 The five-track EP, produced by EDM musician Getter, peaked at number 17 on the Billboard Rap charts.